belcosta/Flight-with-us/README.md

 select cityNames, cityCode companyName, companyLogo,.... from flights natural join city natural join company where start=? and destination=?
 ```

-5. later added filters - stops, price and companies (on thursday)
+5. later added filters - stops, price and companies (on thursday) - not in backend

 # Frontend